Temple of Abydos: Egypt’s Sacred Site and Pilgrimage Destination

 Best Time to Visit

 The best months are October to April, when temperatures are cool.
 Summer visits are possible but can be very hot.
 Go early in the morning to avoid heat and crowds.
+For more tips, read our guide on how to spend summer in Egypt.

 Other Sites to Visit Near Abydos